Skip to content

 Things to do in the gardens at Cragside

-Explore the ultimate designer garden.
-With spectacular vision, William and Margaret Armstrong transformed the grounds from a bare moorside into a fantasy mountain landscape.
+Explore the ultimate landscaped garden in Northumberland.
+With spectacular vision, Victorians William and Margaret Armstrong transformed the grounds from a bare moorside into a fantasy mountain landscape.
 Created for beauty and function you’ll discover towering trees, overflowing flower beds, trickling burns, dramatic water cascades and engineered lakes that were created to harness the power of water.

 Houses and buildings